envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 e.g. reverse a string.

 Q:: What are the pros of using arrays?
-A:: 1.Fast lookups (accessing information where you know which index you want to look at)
+A:: 1.
+Fast lookups (accessing information where you know which index you want to look at)
-2.Fast push/pop (adding or removing things at the end of an array)
+2. Fast push/pop (adding or removing things at the end of an array)
-3.Ordered (having something that is ordered and close to each other in memory makes it really fast)
+3. Ordered (having something that is ordered and close to each other in memory makes it really fast)

 Q:: What are the cons of using arrays?
-A:: 1.Slow inserts (we have to shift the array when at the very end of the array)
+A:: 1.
+Slow inserts (we have to shift the array when at the very end of the array)
-2.Slow deletes (same as inserts)
+2. Slow deletes (same as inserts)
-3.Fixed size\* (sometimes you have to declare the memory ahead of time and how large of an array you want.
+3. Fixed size\* (sometimes you have to declare the memory ahead of time and how large of an array you want.
 Most modern languages have dynamic arrays that help with this)

 Q:: What are Hash Tables?
 A:: **Collections of { Key: Value } pairs**